A history of the Film Farm

 From 1994 to 1998 the Retreat received institutional support from Sheridan College in the form of a basic administrative structure, cameras, tripods, light meters and related filmmaking materials.

 In 1999, however, Hoffman began teaching at York University, losing essential support from the institution.
-From 1999 onward the Retreat has been fully and truly independent.

 The Retreat continues to operate on a not-for-profit basis.
 It is artist driven and remains focused on the development of individual artists and the production of experimental film works.